-As well as the formal curriculum, you will have the opportunity to engage in exceptional enrichment and visits through The Emerald Way.
-The Duke of Edinburgh's Award is also incredibly popular and I am sure you will thoroughly enjoy the expeditions with your friends.
+As well as the formal curriculum, you will have the opportunity to engage in an exceptional enrichment and visits programme.
+The Duke of Edinburgh's Award is incredibly popular and I am sure you will thoroughly enjoy the expeditions with your friends.